 BTL is proudly left-wing and the books we publish reflect our activist roots and our commitment to social justice struggles.
 BTL authors are academics, journalists, artists, and activists—all our authors hope their books will spark political and social change.

-Please do not send a proposal that does not fit our publishing mandate – we will not reply.
 Due to the large volume of proposals we receive, we will not respond to proposals that do not follow our guidelines.
-If we like your proposal we’ll try to get back to you within two months but please note that it may take up to six months for us to review and respond.
+If we like your proposal, we’ll try to get back to you within two months; it may take up to six months for us to review and respond.

-We prefer to receive proposals rather than entire manuscripts for consideration.
-An initial package should contain the following:
+We prefer to receive proposals rather than completed manuscripts for consideration.
+A proposal should contain the following: